-Upload Rate - This is probably the hardest parameter to measure.
-Indeed, to the best of the authors' knowledge there is no work that has properly measured the upload bandwidth.
-Rather, some have measured some parameters related to the upload rate.
-On one hand, Isdal et al. [11] measure the physical upload capacity (\geq upload rate dedicated to BitTorrent).
-For this purpose, the authors implement a passive crawler that measures the peers' upload capacity using the chunks sent by these peers to the crawler during optimistic unchokes.
+This is probably the hardest parameter to be measured.
+Indeed, to the best of the authors knowledge there is no work that has properly measured the upload bandwidth.
+Rather some few works have measured some parameters related to the upload rate.
+On the one hand, Isdal et al. [11] measure the physical upload capacity (\geq upload rate dedicated to BitTorrent).
+For this purpose, the authors implement a passive Crawler that measures the peers' upload capacity using the chunks sent by these peers to the Crawler during optimistic unchokes.
 On the other hand, Siganos et al. [14] measure the number of IP packets sent by a node.
-For this purpose, the authors implement an active technique that uses a special type of Internet Control Message Protocol (ICMP) message.
-The peers' answer to this ICMP packet includes the number of IP packets sent since the last time the computer was switched on.
-Hence, this crawler sends two of these ICMP packets separated a given time T. The answers to the first and second ICMP messages indicate a number of packets equal to P1
+For this purpose, the authors implement an active technique that uses a special type of ICMP message.
+The peers' answer to this ICMP packet includes the number of IP packets sent since the last time the